-Leah earned a Master’s degree in Acupuncture from the New England School of Acupuncture.
+Leah earned a Doctorate in Acupuncture from the Pacific College of Oriental Medicine and a Master’s degree in Acupuncture from the New England School of Acupuncture.
 Prior to studying acupuncture, Leah earned her Bachelor’s degree in Psychology with a focus on Child Development and a minor in accounting.

 Throughout Leah’s undergraduate studies, she participated in several research projects on various topics relating to psychology, including cross-cultural counseling, the psychological effects of support systems on depression, and women’s health.